 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Common side effects include constipation, dry mouth, upset stomach, gas, and nausea.
-If any of these effects last or get worse, notify your primary care provider.
+Constipation was the most commonly reported side effect of Carafate in clinical trials.
+If any of these effects last longer than a few days or start to get worse, notify your primary care provider.

 Carafate (sucralfate) has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.